sienna-kopf/sweater_weather/README.md

 Add the following code snippet to your `/config/application.yml` file.      </br> Make sure to insert the key without the alligator clips ( < > ).</br>
 </br>
-MOUNTAIN_PROJECT_API_KEY: '<insert>' </br>
+MOUNTAIN_PROJECT_API_KEY: "<insert>" </br>
 </br>

 ## Endpoint use:

-[Postman](https://www.postman.com/downloads/) is recommended, but any API platform that allows you to run enpoint queries with query params, body, and headers will do! </br>
+[Postman](https://www.postman.com/downloads/) is recommended, but any API platform that allows you to run enpoint queries with query params and a request body will do! </br>

 In `sweater_weather` run `rails s` to start the server.
-This will give you a port URL something like `http://localhost:3000` which is the main URI path for all the endpoint queries.
-In your API platform, the base URL will look like `http://localhost:3000/api/vi/<endpoint>` because all current endpoints are part of the first version of the API, and are therefore namespaced as such. </br>
+This will give you a port URL, something like `http://localhost:3000`, which is the main URI path for all the endpoint queries.
+In your API platform, the base URL will look like `http://localhost:3000/api/v1/<endpoint>` because all current endpoints are part of the first version of the API, and are therefore namespaced as such. </br>

 ### Example 1:
 #### Weather Endpoint (no body)

-To run the `forecast` endpoint, the URL in your API platform would look like `http://localhost:3000/api/vi/forecast` and the query parameter you would include/append is `location=<city, state code>` something like "denver, co".
+To run the `forecast` endpoint, the URL in your API platform would look like `http://localhost:3000/api/v1/forecast` and the query parameter you would include/append is `location=<city, state code>` something like "denver, co".
 The method for this endpoint is a `GET` which should also be set before running in the API platform.

 In Postman, the setup for this endpoint looks like:
 <img width="813" alt="Screen Shot 2020-10-12 at 12 53 05 PM" src="https://user-images.githubusercontent.com/62857073/95781095-5c63da00-0c8a-11eb-811a-2f73ff6180d0.png">